ComScore

 • Time Commitment: 15 minutes

 Having friends over to watch the game?
-These mini bites, stuffed with seasoned rotisserie chicken, are guaranteed to impress.
+These mini snacks, stuffed with seasoned poultry, are guaranteed to impress.
+No one needs to know it's rotisserie chicken and store-bought buffalo sauce.
 Finish each slider with crumbled blue cheese and a drizzle of ranch dressing.

 35. Zoodles with Avocado and Mango Sauce